katrinealice/cl_sampler/README.md

 **nside**: The resolution used for HEALpy operations.
 If not provided, it defaults to 128.

 **cosmic_variance**: A boolean argument to include or exclude cosmic variance in the prior variance.
-It accepts values like ‘true’, ‘yes’, ‘t’, ‘y’, ‘1’ for True and ‘false’, ‘no’, ‘f’, ‘n’, ‘0’ for False.
 If not provided, it defaults to False.